 However, complete reliance on BAC calculators and charts is not a safe and reliable strategy.
 In fact, it could give a very inaccurate calculation as it omits important factors that affect blood alcohol level (BAC) and other medical-related information.
 For example, your metabolism, drug interactions and food consumption prior to the test can have a profound effect on the measurement.

 So BAC calculators and charts may give you what seems like an accurate BAC estimation, but can in fact be totally off the mark.

-It is a good idea to invest in a good breathalyser if you are a regular drinker.
+It is a good idea to invest in a good alcohol breath tester (or breathalyzer) if you are a regular drinker.